Quarantine and Returning to Work or School

-This page offers quarantine guidance for students and staff who have been exposed to someone with COVID-19, but have no symptoms and have not tested positive for the illness.
+This page offers quarantine guidance for individuals who have been exposed to someone with COVID-19, but have no symptoms and have not tested positive for the illness.

 If you have tested positive for COVID-19 regardless of symptoms, or have been exposed to COVID-19 and now have symptoms of illness, visit our page on isolation guidance instead.